Next Practice Day: Sunday Nov 16

 Abhyasa means having the dedication to explore what’s needed in your body mind without having to fit into someone else’s breathing pattern, or timing, or choice of shapes, or rhythm of effort and ease, or meditation timings or resting schedule.
 Vairagya means the ability to do this in a space where you are not comparing, contrasting and judging.

-This is why home practice is essential if you truly want to access what the path of yoga has to offer.
-Group yoga classes are great to check in and see what a teacher might offer, learn some new techniques, ideas and strategies, and hopefully enjoy good company, but at home is where you get to make the practice your own.
+Group yoga classes are great to check in and see what a teacher might offer, learn some new techniques, ideas and strategies, and hopefully enjoy good company, but at home is where you get to make the practice your own and workshops that take time explaining and exploring the various practices of yoga set you up to cultivate home practice.

 This is when the “magic” happens, the discoveries and revelations, and most importantly, it’s where you start to grow in power, sensitivity, and a sense of connection to the life force itself, all of which are essential to nourish an engaged presence in the world, contributing your skills and your energy and your love back into the tapestry of life

-Your yoga practice is like breathing; the inhale is the time you spend at your practice while the exhale is what you share back into the world.
 In yoga, we are actually trying to lengthen the exhale over time, so essentially, yoga understands we are more in the world in that retreating into our own practice, but that regular retreat is essential, otherwise we have nothing wise, balanced and potent to share.

 The monthly workshops are three hours so that there is enough time to adequately investigate the various techniques so that you feel confident applying them in your own personal context at home.

-Our Monthly Workshops Come in Two Flavours:
+Our Monthly DIY Workshops Come in Two Flavours:

 inner and outer ethical and philosophical foundations (yamas and niyamas)